This is the kind of story that never gets old.

 Mom was devastated.
 She never told me that, but I know.
 Dad was too.
 When you’re a kid you have no idea what your parents are going through.
 Then you grow up and endure your own heartaches and one day, without meaning to, you feel the pain of your mom’s fear or the torment of your dad’s struggle with alcohol.
-Mom left a wonderful job and they both left extended family to make the move.
-Mom started over because Daddy needed to start over.

-But for the next decade Daddy lost the battle with alcohol over and over and over again.
+For the next decade Daddy lost the battle with alcohol over and over and over again.

 Ten more years of the chaos and violence.
 Ten more years of tears and sorrow.
 Regretting the move, resenting the losses.
 Ten more years of emergency room visits and halfway houses.
 Ten more years of job changes and the financial strain and moving from house to house.